gazebosim/docs/garden/install_osx_src.md

 # launch server in one terminal
 gz sim -v 4 shapes.sdf -s

-# launch gui in a seprate terminal
+# launch gui in a separate terminal
 # remember to source the workspace setup script
 gz sim -v 4 -g
 ```